Updated 11th January 2026

 What about Grade 3 (High Grade) Neoplasms?

 The main treatment for Grade 3 is chemotherapy, particularly poorly differentiated types.
 PRRT tends to work better with efficient somatostatin receptors (i.e. somatostatin receptor-positive tumours).
 The European approval wording only covers Grades 1 and 2.
-The US FDA approval indicates “somatostatin receptor-positive tumors”.
+The US FDA approval indicates “somatostatin receptor-positive tumours”.
 It’s also worth noting that with Grade 3, working somatostatin receptors are more likely to exist in Grade 3 well differentiated NETs, particularly in the lower Ki-67 readings (less than 55%).
 However, there’s an interesting study from Australia which might be useful to read – check out the abstract here (note the full version is not available free).

 2019 Updated data for Grade 3 Neuroendocrine Neoplasms: